View from the upper deck at T-Mobile Park

 View from the upper deck at Minute Maid Park, home of the Houston Astros

-Opening in 2000, Minute Maid Park is the third ballpark the Astros have called home.
+Opening in 2000, Daikin Park is the third ballpark the Astros have called home.
 Previously they played at the Astrodome, dubbed as the “Eight Wonder of the World” when it opened in 1965.
 The Astrodome, a dome multipurpose stadium, allowed Astros fans a way to escape the summer heat by coming inside to watch baseball.

 Continue Reading →